Skip to content

 Most AI coding sessions start from zero.

 Fresh context window.
 No memory of what worked yesterday.
 No record of what broke last week.
-Every session is a new agent with amnesia, making the same mistakes your last session already solved.
+Every session is a new agent with amnesia, repeating the mistakes you solved last week.

 This is the default.
 It's also insane.